"He just like me fr fr"

 Before Cornell, I completed an M.Sc. in Computational Linguistics at University of Washington, after obtaining a B.Sc. in Intelligence Sciences at Peking University.
 I was especially fortunate to have worked with Noah A. Smith, Shane ST, and Yansong Feng.
 (Click here to add some weird links)

-Cornell InfoSci page (with email address)
+Cornell InfoSci page (with my email address)

 Google Scholar Semantic Scholar ACL Anthology ORCID